silentbicycle/theft/doc/usage.md

   `THEFT_ALLOC_SKIP`.

 - To halt the entire test run with an error, return `THEFT_ALLOC_ERROR`.

-If **autoshrinking** is used, there is an additional constraint: smaller random bit values should lead to simpler instances.
-In particular, a bitstream of all `0` bits should produce a minimal value for the type.
-For more details, see [shrinking.md](shrinking.md).

 ### free - free an instance and any associated resources